Not Strong Enough

 "Not Strong Enough" is a song by the American group Boygenius.
-It was released through Interscope Records on March 1, 2023, as the fourth single from the band's debut studio album The Record.
-Written by all three members of Boygenius—Julien Baker, Phoebe Bridgers, and Lucy Dacus—"Not Strong Enough" is an indie rock and folk rock song that incorporates elements of numerous genres.
-Its lyrics primarily concern mental illness and the effects it can have on relationships, with a focus on a narrator experiencing contradictory mental states of self-loathing and self-importance.
-Music critics also analyzed aspects of gender roles and feminism in the lyrics.
+It was released through Interscope Records on March 1, 2023, as the fourth single from the band's debut studio album, The Record (2023).
+The three members of Boygenius – Julien Baker, Phoebe Bridgers, and Lucy Dacus – attracted increasing recognition for their solo work in the period after their extended play, Boygenius (2018).
+Amidst speculation about whether they would record again as a trio, they wrote much of the material for The Record, including "Not Strong Enough", in secret.
+It is an indie rock and folk rock song which incorporates elements of pop, country, and several other genres.
+The lyrics primarily concern mental illness and the effects it can have on relationships, with a focus on a narrator experiencing contradictory mental states of self-loathing and self-importance.
+Music critics analyzed themes of gender roles and feminism.
+The song features contributions from several session musicians.
+Multiple parties each took part in the song's production, mixing, and engineering.

-Commercially, the song appeared on several rock charts in the United States.
+Commercially, "Not Strong Enough" appeared on several rock charts in the United States.
 These include Adult Alternative Airplay, where it spent seven weeks at number one and was ranked by Billboard as the most successful song of 2023.
-The song also charted in Ireland and on a secondary chart in Japan, and is certified silver in the United Kingdom.
-The song was acclaimed by music critics, many of whom lauded the lyrics.
+The song also charted in Ireland and on a secondary chart in Japan.
+It is certified gold in New Zealand and silver in the United Kingdom.
+It garnered widespread critical acclaim; many reviewers lauded the lyrics and the interplay between the band members.
 Multiple publications deemed it one of the best songs on The Record and of 2023.
 At the 66th Annual Grammy Awards, the song received nominations for Record of the Year, Best Rock Song, and Best Rock Performance, winning the latter two.

-The song's music video chronicles the band spending a day together in various locations around Los Angeles County; it received praise for its candid depiction of the three musicians' friendship, and for having an uplifting aura that contrasted with the relatively dark subject matter of the lyrics.
+The music video for "Not Strong Enough" chronicles the band spending a day together in various locations around Los Angeles County.
+The video received praise for its candid depiction of the three musicians' friendship, and for having an uplifting aura that contrasted with the relatively dark subject matter of the lyrics.
 The band regularly performed the song while touring behind The Record; audiences and reviewers generally considered it to be a highlight of each concert.